 Bonus Tip: Protect Google Drive files in advance with CBackup

 Although cloud storage like Google Drive is a safe place for your data, chances are that you may lose your data in Google Drive due to virus ransomware or human accidental deletion.
-Therefore, keep a backup version of your data in another cloud storage can add another layer of protection to your data.
-To achieve that, you can rely on the web version of CBackup.
-It can help you quickly and directly back up files on Google Drive to other cloud drives (such as Dropbox, OneDrive, etc.).
+Therefore, keeping a backup version of your data in another cloud storage can add another layer of protection to your data.
+To achieve that, you can also rely on CBackup.
+It can help you quickly and directly sync or back up files on Google Drive to other cloud drives (such as Dropbox, OneDrive, etc.).

 Try to follow the steps below to backup Google Drive files to another cloud drive (Dropbox for example):

-3. Click “Backup Tasks” and “New Task” subsequently to create the backup task.
+2. Click “Backup” and “Backup Public Cloud to Public Cloud” subsequently to create the backup task.

 More about CBackup